The Tombs: City Prison, 1902–1941

-In 1902, the 1838 building was replaced by a million-dollar City Prison featuring an eight-story Châteauesque facade with conical towers along Centre Street, bounded by Centre Street, White Street, Elm Street (today's Lafayette), and Leonard Street.
+In 1902, the 1838 building was replaced by a $1 million city prison featuring an eight-story Châteauesque facade with conical towers along Centre Street, bounded by Centre, White, Elm (today's Lafayette), and Leonard Streets.

 The architects were Frederick Clarke Withers and Walter Dickson from Albany, who had been partners since the 1880s.
 This was their final major commission.
 In September 1900, the architects complained that construction would be delayed for a year and cost an additional $250,000 due to the unnecessary insertion of corrupt Tammany Hall architects Horgan and Slattery into the project.
+The building was connected to the 1892 Manhattan Criminal Courts Building with a "Bridge of Sighs," crossing four stories above Franklin Street.
+There was also an Annex with another 144 cells that had been finished in 1884.

-The building was connected to the 1892 Manhattan Criminal Courts Building with a "Bridge of Sighs", crossing four stories above Franklin Street.
-There was also an Annex with another 144 cells that was finished in 1884.
+A newspaper photo in 1912 shows Harry Kendall Thaw in The Tombs prison seated at a formal table setting, dining on a meal catered for him by Delmonico's restaurant.
+He was given preferential treatment; instead of the standard-issue jail cell cot, during his confinement Thaw slept in a brass bed.
+Exempted from also wearing prisoner's garb, he was allowed to wear his own custom-tailored clothes.
+The jail's doctor was induced to allow Thaw a daily ration of champagne and wine.
+In his jail cell, it was reported that Thaw heard the heavenly voices of young girls calling to him, which he interpreted as a sign of divine approval.
+He was unshakable in his belief that the public would applaud the man who had rid the world of the menace of Stanford White.